Chipdelmal/MoNeT_ML/PAN/CEF/README.md

 ## Acknowledgments

 Thanks to [Tomás León](https://tomasleon.com/) and [Jared Bennett](https://www.linkedin.com/in/jared-bennett-21a7a9a0) for their thorough feedback and help in brainstorming many of the ideas developed in this project.
-Also, special thanks to [Chris De Leon](https://www.linkedin.com/in/chris-de-leon-96bb361b5) and [Elijah Bartolome](https://www.linkedin.com/in/elijah-bartolome/) as parts of this project are based on their work as undergraduate students at the [lab](https://www.marshalllab.com/).
+Also, special thanks to [Chris De Leon](https://www.linkedin.com/in/chris-de-leon-96bb361b5) and [Elijah Bartolome](https://www.linkedin.com/in/elijah-bartolome/) as parts of this project are based on their work as undergraduate students at the [Marshall lab](https://www.marshalllab.com/).

 ## Sources